camunda/camunda-docs/docs/reference/bpmn-processes/business-rule-tasks/business-rule-tasks.md

 ## Defining a task

 A business rule task must define a [job type](../service-tasks/service-tasks#task-definition).
-This specifies the type of job that workers should subscribe to (e.g. DMN).
+This specifies the type of job workers should subscribe to (e.g. DMN).

 Use [task headers](../service-tasks/service-tasks#task-headers) to pass static parameters to the job worker (e.g. the key of the decision to evaluate).